 Often Asked Questions About Grove Christian School

 At GCS, we meet and exceed state standards for each class and course and we do so with a Biblical worldview for our K-12 students.
 For our preschool students, we use the Virginia Foundation Blocks for early education and we also meet and exceed these as well with a Biblical worldview.
 Throughout our program, the Bible is taught as a class and incorporated with discipleship and service experiences.
-As we design for instruction we have four pillars we address to meet the needs of the whole child – spiritual, intellectual, spiritual and physical.
+As we design for instruction we have four pillars we address to meet the needs of the whole child – spiritual, intellectual, social and physical.
 We define ourselves as a specialty school – a Leadership Academy for Christ.
 Our vision is to develop leaders for Christ to transform generations and nations.
 To facilitate this vision, we incorporate 21st Century learning skills directly into our plan for instruction.

 The Virginia Council for Private Education recognizes that Grove Christian School is accredited by the Association of Christian Schools International (ACSI) and AdvancED and is recognized as fully accredited by the Virginia Council for Private Education as authorized by the Virginia Board of Education.
 Please see our FAQ’s about Accreditation if are interested in learning more about GCS accreditation.

 All teachers have at least a bachelor’s degree and over 1/3 of our faculty have advanced degrees.
 All teachers are required to achieve licensure through ACSI as a condition of employment and the teachers are strongly encouraged and supported to achieve and maintain state licensure in Virginia.

 Our school day starts at 8:10 and ends at 3:15 for our Prek-5th grade students.
 Half-Day preschool students leave at 12:15.
 For our 6-12th grade students, the school day ends at 3:30.
 Before and aftercare are available.